-Investigators, administrators, and other relevant university staff will disclose to the designated university official any financial interests that the informedgeneral public may reasonably perceive to bias the design, conduct, or reporting of research or other externally sponsored projects.
+Investigators, administrators, and other relevant university staff will disclose to the designated university official any financial interests that the informed-general public may reasonably perceive to bias administrative decision-making and/or the design, conduct, or reporting of research or other externally sponsored projects.

-Human Resources will initiate the Conflict-of-Interest forms during the initial hire process and annually during contract renewals and the Office of Research and Sponsored Programs will prepare disclosures upon submission of proposals for external funding or of protocols to the Institutional Review Board.
+Human Resources will initiate the Conflict of Interest forms during the initial hire process and annually during contract renewals and the Office of Research and Sponsored Programs will prepare disclosures upon submission of proposals for external funding or of protocols to the Institutional Review Board.
 Changes in financial holdings will require new disclosures when the changes occur.